Divi Builder Review: A Smart Choice for Agencies and Freelancers

 Since the native features are limited, the extensible attribute is quite crucial.

-If you need a certain feature and it doesn’t available by default, you can install a plugin.
+If you need a certain feature and it is not available by default, you can install a plugin.
 You can find the plugins you need on the official marketplace of Divi.

 I rarely contact the Elegant Themes support team, to be honest.
 But every time I do, they always serve at their best.